lswebdevelops/gym-inventory/README.md

 The website was developed for a small gym, where the teacher can track the data of the students and share it with them.
 There is also a ranking system to track the most diligent students.
+All this data is updated to MongoDb database.